-In August 2010, Wynn Las Vegas issued \$1.32 billion of 7/4% First Mortgage Notes due 2020 (the "New 2020 Notes") and concurrently tendered for all of its 2014 Notes.
-For a description of this transaction see Note 11 to the Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q.
+In August 2010, Wynn Las Vegas issued \$1.32 billion of 73/4% First Mortgage Notes due 2020 (the "New 2020 Notes"), the proceeds of which were used to tender for and redeem all of its 2014 Notes.
+Concurrently with the issuance of the New 2020 Notes, Wynn Las Vegas amended its credit facilities to extend the maturity date and include incremental term loans.
+For a description of this transaction see Note 6 to the Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q.

-During the six months ended June 30, 2009, Wynn Resorts made capital contributions to us in the amount of \$328.5 million.
-The proceeds from these contributions were used to fund construction costs of Encore paid during the six months ended June 30, 2009 and to fund paydowns on the Wynn Las Vegas Credit Facilities.
+During the nine months ended September 30, 2010 and 2009, Wynn Resorts made capital contributions to us in the amount of \$50 million and \$328.5 million, respectively.
+The proceeds from these contributions were used to fund construction costs of Encore paid during the nine months ended September 30, 2009 and to fund paydowns on the Wynn Las Vegas Credit Facilities.